Interested in knowing how to build a travel app?

 17. Develop, test, and deploy the web app

 The web app will have limited functionalities.
 It should allow sign-up, and it should display generic information.
 You need to take the following steps to develop it:

 - Use Node.js, which is a highly popular runtime environment for web app development.
 It’s open-source, and thousands of developers have created many valuable frameworks and tools for this.
 It’s performant and helps in scaling web apps.

 - Use Express.js, a popular Node.js framework for developing fast apps.

 - AWS Elastic Beanstalk supports Node.js.
 Read “Deploying Node.js applications to AWS Elastic Beanstalk” for more information.
 It’s a comprehensive guide and covers various aspects like using a database in the app, deploying the app, etc.

 Design an effective mobile app UI, as follows:

 - Use an appropriate mobile navigation menu.
-For e.g., the main functionality in the rider app is to locate a cab.
+For example, the main functionality of the rider app is to locate a cab.
 You should use the “Hamburger menu” for this.
 Read “Mobile navigation menu examples” for more guidance.